 Enjoy these free short sample videos so you can get a small taste of what MEAL5 can do for you.
-To receive the full versions of these recipes subscribe to MEAL5 for only $9.95 per month.
-Once you become a member you get instant access to your video plan along with a month-at-a-glance calendar so you can see what you’ll be making each week.
-You'll also receive organized shopping lists and tips and tricks for healthy snacks and lunches.
-MEAL5 is dedicated to making it easier for you to serve a home cooked meal everyday!
-Sign up today and start living a healthier, happier lifestyle
+To receive the full versions of these recipes sign up for 1 free daily video or subscribe to MEAL5 for only $9.95 per month.
+Once you become a member you get instant access to your own video plan.

 This meal is a classic and will warm hearts and feed souls.
 The most important ingredient in this recipe is time.
 It only takes about 5 minutes to prep this meal but it does take time for the chicken to roast.
 Depending on the size of the chicken it can take between an hour and an hour and a half to cook.
 Pop it in the oven, and get the kids started on their homework.
 Your house is going to smell amazing, and the leftovers you have can turn into yummy side dishes like chicken salad or a wrap.